-Short term borrowings represents Import Finance Facilities (IFF) from bank for the importation of raw materials and plant and equipment at a variable interest rate ranges from 8% to 15.37% (2023:8% to 15.25%) payable within 30 to 90 days.
+Short-term borrowings represent Import Finance Facilities (IFFs) in foreign currencies from one bank for the importation of raw materials and plant and equipment at variable interest rates ranging from 9.35% to 13.85% (2024: 8% to 15.37%).
+The borrowings are typically payable within 30 to 90 days (but can be rolled over).